omarbak/Sharing-Github/README.md

 # Sharing-Github
-Beginner guide to Linear Regression
-I will be sharing small tutorials on basic datasets.
+I will be sharing small ML tutorials on basic datasets.
 The tutorials might contain grammatical errors.
 But the overall idea/intuition is there.
-I might develop and detail more the files in my free time.